 Advice on renting privately

 Renting in the private sector lets you choose the type and location of your new home.
-Due to the demand for social housing in South Gloucestershire, it may also be the most realistic option for you.
+There are always properties available, and it is the most realistic option for accessing accommodation quickly.

 When you are looking for a private let, you should start by deciding on the type of accommodation you want to live in, e.g. lodgings, house-share, bed-sit, house or flat.